jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Square convergence of Fourier series.md

 ##### _definition:_ Hilbert space

-A Hilbert space is an inner product space that is [[Analysis --- math-131/notes/Cauchy sequences#_definition _ completeness|complete]] with respect to the induced metric.
+A Hilbert space is an inner product space that is [[Analysis --- math-131/notes/Cauchy sequences and completeness#_definition _ completeness|complete]] with respect to the induced metric.

 For one, the space of $\ell^{2}$ sequences is a Hilbert space!